royalapplications/docs/src/r2022/royalts/reference/options.md

 #### Include Notes
 When checked, Royal TS will include the notes text in the search.
 Enabling this option may impact search performance.

+#### Include Folders
+When checked, Royal TS will include all objects in a folder when the folder name matches the search text.
+Enabling this option may impact search performance.

+#### Show Main Filter Buttons
+When checked, the main filter buttons (Favorites, Active and Inactive) are shown directly in the search box.

 #### Perform Fuzzy Searches
 When checked, Royal TS will perform fuzzy searches in the Navigation tree.
 Enabling this option may impact search performance.